-Decision 2: If I sign up for Part B, which way should I get Medicare health coverage?
+Decision 2: If I signed up for Part B, which way should I get Medicare health coverage?
+You have 2 main ways to get your Medicare coverage:

 - Original Medicare-includes Part A and Part B. You can buy supplemental coverage from a private company to help pay your out-of-pocket costs.
 You can also add Medicare drug coverage (Part D). - Medicare Advantage-a Medicare-approved plan from a private company that bundles your Part A, Part B, and usually drug coverage (Part D).
-Plans may offer some extra benefits that Original Medicare doesn't cover, like vision, hearing, and dental services. - Go to the next page of this letter and read pages 9-14 in the booklet for additional and important information to make your decision.
+Plans may offer some extra benefits that Original Medicare doesn't cover, like certain vision, hearing, and dental services. - Read pages 8-14 in the booklet for additional and important information to make your decision.
+Turn this page over for your options at-a-glance.